|

 Monardella villosa ssp. franciscana 'Russian River' (Coyote Mint) - A compact native evergreen sub-shrub that grows 1 to 2 feet tall by 2 to 3 feet wide with small aromatic dark mint green elliptically shaped leaves that are slightly hairy.
 From late spring (early June to late August) through late summer (early June to late August) appear the long lasting rich lavender colored floral display of compact puffball-like 1 to 2 inch heads of small flowers.
 Plant in sun or shade in coastal regions and part shade inland.
 Great is a well-drained soil and requires this if regularly irrigated but tolerant of heavier clay soils if not over irrigated - looks a bit nicer and blooms longer if given some summer water.
 It is cold hardy down to at least 10° F and useful in USDA zones 6-10.
 Shear back about one third of top growth in fall to keep more compact.
 While other Monardella have proven a bit difficult to grow, this one has proven to be a great native plant for the dry perennial, meadow or rock garden, as a small scale ground cover along dry path, cascading down a slope or growing over a retaining wall.
 Best in a sunny or partially shaded spot in the garden along the coast but needs some shade inland - good as an understory for unirrigated native oaks.
 Its nice minty scent is released when the foliage is brushed against and is in the air on warmer days and while being resistant to predation by deer, its flowers attract both bees and butterflies.
 Monardella villosa is found growing naturally in oak woodlands and dry chaparral, from southern Oregon south Santa Barbara county but the subspecies franciscana, which 'Russian River' is a selection of, is restricted to the coastal ranges from Mendocino County south to Monterey County.
 The name for the genus, published by George Bentham in 1834, is the diminutive of Monarda, meaning that Monardella has the general appearance of smaller plants of that genus.
 The genus Monardella was named for the Spanish physician and botanist Nicolás Bautista Monardes (1493-1588) who was interested in the medicinal uses of plants.
 The specific epithet is a Latin word meaning "hairy" in reference to the slightly hairy foliage and the etymology of the subspecies name is a reference to it being "of or from San Francisco" as this is .
 This plant was selected in 1992 by Sherrie Althouse of California Flora Nursery who relates that it was from a plant growing on a rocky slope along the lower Russian River at a location that was often inundated in high flow periods in the winter, which likely explains why this plant has a good tolerance to gardens that get irrigated.

-This information about Monardella villosa ssp. franciscana 'Russian River' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Monardella villosa ssp. franciscana 'Russian River' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |